emacs-lsp/lsp-sonarlint/README.md

 Like a spell checker,it highlights Bugs and Security Vulnerabilities as you write code, with clear remediation guidance so you can fix them before the code is even committed.

-In Emacs supports analysis of JavaScript, TypeScript, Python, Java, HTML, PHP, and XML out of the box!
+In Emacs supports analysis of JavaScript, TypeScript, Python, Java, HTML, PHP, Go, and XML out of the box!

 :warning: This is not an official [SonarSource](https://www.sonarsource.com/) extension